TOPIC PAGE: War in Ukraine, gas crisis

 Russia has banned exports of gas to several EU countries, and the Nord Stream I and II pipelines have been damaged.
 In 2022 flows via Yamal and Nord Stream 1 stopped completely.

-European petrochemicals players faced even higher gas prices as a result, though these have since collapsed to pre-war levels.
+European petrochemicals players faced even higher gas prices as a result, though these have since collapsed to pre-war levels, though still above long-term averages.
 Fertilizer companies – where gas can account for 80% of costs – have been forced to curtail production.
 Chemicals were affected, especially those with high exposure to gas prices through utilities or feedstocks.

 If the conflict escalates, Ukraine transit pipelines may come under attack but disruptions could be limited because the infrastructure has been built to grant flexibility, allowing the operator to reroute flows away from potentially damaged segments.